What Is Crimmigration? What Type Of Cases Evolve From It?

 Anyone who is an immigrant, an illegal immigrant without documentation certainly needs to be aware if they’ve been arrested for a crime.
 Some have said that the whole category of could have been arrested is to cover people who came into the country without going through the border or who overstayed their visa.
 But certainly even people who have come into the country, they came on the visa, they extended the work visa, they have resident status, anyone who’s not a citizen has to worry about this stuff.
 You can wonder about what is going to be the repercussions, are people are going to be more careful in their behavior?
 Possible.
 Are people going to be less likely to report crimes?

-For more information on Crimmigration In New Jersey, a free initial consultation is your next best step.
+For more information on Crimmigration In New Jersey, a free initial consultation with a Crimmigration Attorney in Union County is your next best step.
 Get the information and legal answers you are seeking by calling (908) 210-9755 today.

 Get your questions answered – call me for your free, 20 min phone consultation (908) 210-9755